ts-ua/carbon-erp/packages/database/SCHEMA.md

       OR (
         "purchaseOrderLineType" = 'G/L Account' AND
         "partId" IS NULL AND
+        "serviceId" IS NULL AND
         "accountNumber" IS NOT NULL AND
         "assetId" IS NULL
       )
       OR (
         "purchaseOrderLineType" = 'Part' AND
         "partId" IS NOT NULL AND
+        "serviceId" IS NULL AND
         "accountNumber" IS NULL AND
         "assetId" IS NULL
       )
       OR (
+        "purchaseOrderLineType" = 'Service' AND
+        "partId" IS NULL AND
+        "serviceId" IS NOT NULL AND
+        "accountNumber" IS NULL AND
+        "assetId" IS NULL
+      )
+      OR (
         "purchaseOrderLineType" = 'Fixed Asset' AND
         "partId" IS NULL AND
+        "serviceId" IS NULL AND
         "accountNumber" IS NULL AND
         "assetId" IS NOT NULL
       )